 SRA and LSB set to 'turn up the heat' for all law firms to collect client reviews

-The SRA has announced that phase one of its pilot scheme for law firm reviews, started in Feb 2021, has concluded.
-The pilot is now moving onto its second stage, which will focus on analysis, evaluation and what regulatory changes may come into effect to mandate review collection for law firms and improve transparency in legal services.
+The SRA has announced that phase one of its pilot scheme for law firm reviews, which started in Feb 2021, has concluded.
+The pilot is now moving onto its second stage, which will focus on analysis, evaluation and what regulatory changes may or may not come into effect.
+The pilot may provide a catalyst for change to increase review collection for law firms and improve transparency in legal services.

 With over 70 law firms participating in the initial pilot, the SRA has a 'treasure trove' of data to assess client reviews' impact on improving transparency in the legal market.
 Another consideration to be evaluated is the impact collecting reviews has had on law firms themselves.
-Any subsequent regulatory changes will undoubtedly consider the experience these 70 firms have had over the last year with different Digital Comparison Tool (DCT) providers who participated in the pilot.
+Should there be any subsequent regulatory changes, they will undoubtedly consider the experience these 70 firms have had over the last year with different Digital Comparison Tool (DCT) providers who participated in the pilot.

 The SRA website shows nine DCT providers taking part in the pilot scheme to collect client reviews.
 Initial analysis from law firms involved in the pilot shows that over 75% are now using ReviewSolicitors to collect client feedback, positioning the platform as the number one choice by law firms when collecting client reviews online.

-It is not just the SRA turning up the heat on law firms.
-On the 29th of March 2022, the LSB released its "final strategy – Reshaping Legal Services" document, which places client reviews and the role of sites like ReviewSolicitors at the forefront of changes that are soon to be made.
+It is not just the SRA turning up the heat on law firms and providing guidance on collecting reviews.
+On the 29th of March 2022, the LSB released its "final strategy – Reshaping Legal Services" document, which places client reviews and the role of sites like ReviewSolicitors at the forefront of changes that are happening in the market.

 Regulators have said that the market is already evolving to use digital technologies as the easiest way for consumers to access legal services.
 The LSB has said future policy changes will ensure regulators focus on significantly greater transparency in the market.